 File Lock is NOT an encryption software.
 You should not use it if you want to encrypt your files.
-File Lock is designed for protecting your files/folders on your local computer, keeping your private files from spy eyes while you are surfing on internet, or while you left your computer alone.
-Of course it also can be used to protect your own files on a shared computer.
-Point is, File Lock will never modify your files.
-It will not slow down your computer and there is no chance to destroy your data.
+File Lock is designed for protecting your files/folders on your local computer, keeping your private files from spy eyes while you are surfing the internet, or while you leave your computer alone.
+Of course, it can also be used to protect your own files on a shared computer.
+Point is that File Lock will never modify your files.
+It will not slow down your computer, and there is no chance to destroy your data.

 NO!
-If you forgot your encryption key, there is no chance to decrypt the encrypted files, so please always save the encryption key in safe place.
+If you forget your encryption key, there is no chance to decrypt the encrypted files, so please always save the encryption key in a safe place.

 The file or folder will be protected from being created.

 File Lock doesn't support to hide drives.
 Drives can only be locked.
-Actually when you hide a drive, the drive is hidden, but related drive letter is still in system, so the final result is same to locking the drive.
+Actually when you hide a drive, the drive is hidden, but the related drive letter is still in system, so the final result is the same as locking the drive.

 1. In order to show the password window, FileLockService must have been installed and started.
 If there is any problem with it, you can re-install File Lock over the existing copy to let the setup program try to fix it.